MicrosoftDocs/sql-docs/docs/azure-data-studio/quickstart-sql-database.md

 ---
-title: "Quickstart: Connect and query an Azure SQL database using Azure Data Studio | Microsoft Docs"
+title: "Quickstart: Create and query an Azure SQL database using Azure Data Studio | Microsoft Docs"
 description: This quickstart shows how to use Azure Data Studio to connect to a SQL database and run a query ms.custom: "tools|sos" ms.date: "09/24/2018"